tale-toul/OCP4AzureIPI/README.md

 @#Why is it necessary to specify every single route hostname instead of just using a default wildcard policy like in the case of the non secure applications#@

 @#Why non secure application routes (http) are all available instead of using conditional publication like secure routes do?#@

-@#Using let's encrypt to add a valid certificate to the Application Gateway#@

 @#Open the bugzilla for the private clusters that need to specify the public DNS resource group#@